 203 Biocomputing Algorithms (4 units) Winter

-Instructor(s): A. Sali Prerequisite(s): Students are expected to have programming competence in a language such as Python, C, C++, or Fortran.
+Instructor(s): M. Keiser Prerequisite(s): Students are expected to have programming competence in a language such as Python, C, C++, or Fortran.
 Students should also posses a basic knowledge of statistics (undergrad. level).

 Restrictions: For all iPQB students and Bioengineering students.
 Others require instructor approval.
-Activities: Lecture, Laboratory, Project
+Activities: Direct - Lecture, Student - Lecture

 Introduction to computational issues and methods used in the field of bioinformatics and computational biology.
 This course emphasizes the implementation, analysis, and validation of methods.
 It is about attacking computational problems in biology, not expert use of existing tools.
 Areas addressed include analytical thinking, problem decomposition, and algorithm design and implementation.
 Assignments will focus on the design and implementation of key bioinformatics algorithms.